crackedasphalt/crackedasphalt.github.io/_posts/2024-04-04-clares-eleven-fifteen-prototype.md

 Again, the materials that this prototype is made of will not go the distance but we've started putting it through its paces and it's performing surprisingly well.
 So far, it's survived a couple of overnight stays away from home, daily carry to work and back, a couple of short hikes, and a brewery visit.
 I've not owned a pack this small since grade school but I can see how a grown adult would like it for its size and versatility.
 Overall, I'm very satisfied with the shape and fit of the prototype and it seems likely that the actual piece will not require significant revisions.

-But please don't look at the sloppy stitching.
+This pack was a pleasure to make and is a delight to use but please don't look at the sloppy stitching.

 <figure class="uno">
 	<a href="/assets/images/2024/04/04/clares-eleven-fifteen-prototype/19.jpg"><img src="/assets/images/2024/04/04/clares-eleven-fifteen-prototype/th-19.jpg">